 And that’s what this person has done.
 They’ve justified their unfaithfulness.
 Their ex had it coming.
 (And maybe they did.)

 Enough about Mr. or Mrs. “My Ex Did it First!,” do you readily receive Christ’s justification for your sin or are you more prone to justify yourself?

 If you’re like me, and prone to justify yourself, what’s your natural response:

-REBELLION: “I did it and frankly I don’t care.
+- REBELLION: “I did it and frankly I don’t care.
 I don’t have to answer to anyone.
-In fact, I’m glad I did it.” – TRUTH: The more I do it, the less conviction I’ll feel.
-And the less conviction, the better I’ll feel!
-For a limited time.
+In fact, I’m glad I did it.”

-When you look at it like that, why would we even want to justify ourselves (“My ex did it first!”)?
+When you look at it this way, why would we even want to justify ourselves (“My ex did it first!”)?
 We’ll talk about that next weekend.

 DNA: It’s What’s For Dating

 Dug this weekend’s DNA?
 Tell your friends by liking or commenting on our FMU Facebook page or on your own Facebook page by clicking the button below.